 The Sundy Undy Program

-Sunday Undy has been providing socks and underwear to kids for some time now.
-And it all began because of a caring Sunset Health doctor who understood that good healthcare is impossible without compassion.
+Sundy Undy Program has been providing socks and underwear to kids for some time now, and it all began because of a caring Sunset Health doctor who understood that good healthcare is impossible without compassion.

 — Story shared by Edna Hernandez, RN

-In November of 2018, one of Dr. Pamela Sharp’s patients came in with very high blood pressure.
-As part of her treatment, Dr. Sharp had asked the patient to monitor her blood pressure at home on a daily basis.
-But that wasn’t happening.
-The woman had a difficult time doing so because she couldn’t afford a blood pressure machine of her own.
-And she was unable to come to the clinic regularly because of transportation challenges.
-Understanding that her patient’s health was in a precarious situation, Dr. Sharp took it upon herself to buy her a blood pressure machine.
+In November of 2018, one of Dr. Pamela Sharp’s patient came in with very high blood pressure.
+As part of her treatment, DR. Sharp had asked her to monitor daily her blood pressure at home, but unfortunately this was not happening.
+Her patient explained she had difficulty monitoring her blood pressure because she could not afford to buy a blood pressure machine and was not able to come to Sunset Health because of transportation issues.
+Understanding that her patient’s health was at risk, Dr. Sharp took it upon herself and bought a blood pressure machine for her patient.

-This is just one of many stories that illustrates how our providers are willing to go beyond their immediate responsibilities to give our patients the quality of care they deserve.
+This is just one of many stories that illustrates how our providers are willing to go above and beyond their immediate responsibilities to give our patients the quality of care they deserve.

 — Story shared by Sheila Beltran